dworthen/scf/README.md

 # SCF

-A new way to scaffold code, SCF provides a declarative way to build project scaffolders that include cli prompts.
+A new way to scaffold code, SCF provides a declarative way to build project scaffolders.

-At the most basic level, SCF will copy (scaffold) a directory from one location to another.
-As SCF copies files, it checks each file to see if it contains [YAML front matter](https://www.npmjs.com/package/yaml-front-matter)(YFM).
-SCF uses YFM to build cli prompts, asking users for input.
-SCF supports templating engines, [ES template strings](https://www.npmjs.com/package/es6-template-strings) by default.
-SCF uses YFM to gather data through cli prompts and template engine to consume said data within templated files.
+At the most basic level, SCF copies (scaffolds) a directory from one location to another.
+As SCF copies files, it checks each file to see if it contains [YAML front matter](https://www.npmjs.com/package/yaml-front-matter) (YFM).
+YFM is not scaffolded out in the final file but is instead used to build CLI prompts.
+Responses are gathered and then interpolated in the remainging file contents as it is scaffolded out.
+SCF uses templating engines, [ES template strings](https://www.npmjs.com/package/es6-template-strings) by default, to interpolate prompt variables.
+Think static site generators, such as [Jekyll](https://jekyllrb.com/docs/front-matter/), that use YFM to scaffold out static websites, only SCF uses YFM to scaffold out command line interfaces and project templates instead.

+Any project or directory will work as a template for SCF to scaffold.
+To build out a custom CLI experience for your project scaffolder, add YFM and ES template strings to files.
+Doing so adds support for dynamic data and allows you to control the flow of the scaffolding process.

 # Usage